steadfasterX/android_device_lge_g4/README.md

 </manifest>
 ```

-Then run `repo sync` to check it out.
+Run `repo sync -jX` to check it out.

-To build:
+### Build

+If you want to include/build a new kernel (optional) skip to the next topic.
+If you want to use the included kernel in this device tree proceed.

 ```sh
 source build/envsetup.sh